 The BLACK POWDER is a ski with a "partial core" (AlpControl patent) which is shorter than the ski, so thatthe upper and lower layers of carbon sandwich come together to form carbon/epoxy composite monoblocs at the tail and shovel.

-We selected the strongest fiber among "high tensile" ones: the Toray T700S.
+We selected one of the strongest fiber among "high tensile" ones: the Toray T700S.

 The T700S is one of the rare fibers in the world with a rate of elongation before break well above 2%,ensuring a high tolerance to shock.

-We developed specifically for the BLACK POWDER a triaxial weaving which is not a superposition of 3 unidirectional layers,but a real "knitting" of carbon fiber with no risk of delamination between layers.
+We developed specifically for the BLACK POWDER a triaxial fabricwhich is not a superposition of 3 unidirectional layers,but a real "knitting" of fibers with no risk of delamination between layers.

 The core is a blend of 3 different species of wood, which remains the best for damping vibrations without adding weight.